IBM/IBM-Z-zOS/SMF-Tools/SMF84Formatter/readme.md

     1. Ensure the JOB card meets standards for your installation.
     2. Set the `STEPLIB` JCL symbol to the library containing the `SMF84FMT` executable.
     3. Set the `SMF84IN` variable to the catalogued dataset containing the SMF 84.21 records to be formatted.
 Non-SMF 84.21 records will be ignored.
+    4. By default, the CSV/JSON formatted records will be output to a SYSOUT dataset.
+If this is not desired, modify the SMF84OUT DD accordingly.
+The SMF84OUT datset must be a sequential dataset (DSORG=PS) with variable-sized, blocked records (RECFM=VB).
-    4. If desired, set the desired options on `PARM=` to control which parts of the SMF 84.21 record are to be formatted and to set the desired output format (CSV or JSON).
+    5. If desired, set the desired options on `PARM=` to control which parts of the SMF 84.21 record are to be formatted and to set the desired output format (CSV or JSON).
     ```
     //SMF84FMT JOB MSGLEVEL=(1,1),NOTIFY=&SYSUID
     ...